 No matter what time of year it is, there are days you just want to stay inside and have a tea party.
 Especially when Grandma and Grandpa are over.
+If you’re looking for activities for seniors or fun ways to bond with your grandparents, look no further.

 The Tea: for Two…or for the Whole Clan